 Greetings, Internet Stranger and welcome to the Hill Country Day Trip!
 Texas Hill Country is known for spawning many things: giant steer with giant horns, giant Presidents with giant ears, and giant love for a giant landscape.
 Basically in Texas Hill Country, the motto is go giant or go home.
 If you enjoy big fun, big flavor, and big personalities, you’ll love this Hill Country Day Trip.

 I was dying to spend 24 hours enjoying this Hill Country Day Trip.
 Sadly I do not have a car and it’s not the kind of area you can really explore sans vehicle.
-I was lucky enough to find Gray Line San Antonio’s tour of the Hill Country.
+I was lucky enough to find this wonderful tour of the Hill Country.
 You can book it yourself easily by clicking here.

 As I was the only person who booked a Hill Country day trip that day, so I got a very informative and entertaining one-on-one with my gregarious tour guide Jim.
 I recommend that you try the tour for yourself.
 If you’d rather fly solo, this itinerary will help you accomplish that as well.